Parliament was scheduled to meet but a great number of nobles stayed away as a protest against the power given to Piers Gaveston by King Edward II

 Edward had two new favourites, Hugh Despensor and his son also named Hugh.
 Edward gave the pair lavish gifts and money.

 1318 (8th April)

 The Scots took Berwick-upon-Tweed from the English.

 A daughter, Eleanor, was born to Edward II and his wife Isabella

 1318 (9th August)

 Treaty of Leake

 This treaty outlined an agreement between King Edward II and his cousin Thomas, Earl of Lancaster over the way England would be governed.

 Battle of Faughart

 An allied Anglo-Irish force succeeded in defeating an allied Scots-Irish force.
-Edward Bruce was killed during the battle.
+Edward Bruce, younger brother of Robert the Bruce, was killed during the battle.